-The Career and Professional Success (CaPS) team in joining with the Affirmative Action and Equity Office (AA&EO) team are committed to supporting and responding to concerns of discriminatory harassment, sexual violence and/or sexual harassment, bias, hate crimes, bullying or retaliation.
-If you as a student or student alumni have experienced or think you may have experienced any form of such conduct, please report the incident to UNH’s Affirmative Action and Equity Office here and/or contact the Career and Professional Success team at: email@example.com, (603) 862-2070, or reach out directly to a trusted member of the CaPS team.
+The Career and Professional Success (CaPS) team, joining with the Affirmative Action and Equity Office (AA&EO), is committed to supporting and responding to concerns of discriminatory harassment, sexual violence and/or sexual harassment, bias, hate crimes, bullying or retaliation.
+If you as a student or alumni have experienced or think you may have experienced any form of such conduct, please report the incident to UNH’s Affirmative Action and Equity Office here and/or contact the Career and Professional Success team at email@example.com, (603) 862-2070, or reach out directly to a trusted member of the CaPS team.
 Together, AA&EO and CaPS will work with you to address the matter and offer the support you may need.

 Safety During the Interview

 FACT: Job applicants are legally protected against discriminatory hiring processes and sexual harassment throughout the hiring process.
 This section focuses specifically on the interview stage.

 During the interview stage, federal law dictates that many questions, or types of questions, are illegal during the job interview.
 For example, employers are not permitted to ask questions pertaining to a candidate’s (presumed) disability, sex, family status, religion, pregnancy, age, drug or alcohol use, national origin or citizenship.
 In addition to these federally-protected classes, additional classes may be protected by state and local laws.

 Knowing which interview questions are illegal is half the battle; the other half is knowing how to respond if and when you find yourself in this situation as a job candidate.
 Unfortunately, there is no singular or perfect way to respond to an interviewer who asks a discriminatory (illegal) question.
 Your response truly depends on a variety of factors, perhaps including your personality, values, and individual goals and objectives.
 A few different strategies, however, may include the following: confront, inquire, or reframe.